olegyablokov/cpp-logger/README.md

 ## FAQ
 **Q: Cannot build the library.
 I get errors about filesystem like "fatal error: filesystem: No such file or directory compilation terminated.".
 What shall I do?**

-**A:** The library uses the `std::filesystem` which is currently (at the moment of writing this document) not available on many compilers and platforms (for example, MinGW is not supported AFAIK).
+**A:** The library uses the `std::filesystem` which is currently (at the moment of writing this document) not available on many compilers and platforms.
 If possible, consider upgrading your compiler or changing your compiler/platform.
 <br><br>
 **Q: Is this logger thread-safe?**

 **A:** Yes, it is thread-safe: log entries are thread-safely stored in a container and once in a user-defined time interval logger's worker thread locks the container and writes its content to a file, then clears the container.
 Threads are managed with `std::thread`.
+<br><br>
 **Q: I want to use the compiled library directly OR I don't use CMake in my project.
 Is there a workaround?**

 **A:** Yes, you can compile the library and then use it directly.
 Just link it (in CMake you can do it with `target_link_libraries(<your_project_name>, path/to/<logger_lib>)`) and then include the `path/to/this/project/include/logger.h` header in your code.